Permissions

 • The name of your application and its optional subtitle.

-• The description of the application in the user's language if available.
+• The application description in the user's language if available.

 • The name of the application developer